Cordelya/mobiliaire-crafts/README.md

 (I/N) = Implemented, Not Implemented (Yet)

-* (N) Binary flags: is_pattern and is_yardage to allow for some major item-type differentiation.
+* (I) Binary flags: is_pattern and is_yardage to allow for some major item-type differentiation.
-* (N) Photo support for Pattern envelopes: set the pattern front photo as your main item photo, and insert the envelope rear photo into the appropriate field.
-Click on a pattern front image in the gallery and a javascript modal will pop up with the envelope reverse.
+* (I) Photo support for Pattern envelopes: set the pattern front photo as your main item photo, and insert the envelope rear photo into the appropriate field.
+* (I) Click on a pattern front image in the gallery and a javascript modal will pop up with the envelope reverse.
-* (N) Pattern publisher and numbering support: For items which are patterns, additional optional fields are available allowing you to record the pattern's publisher, pattern number, and year of publication (because commercial pattern manufacturers reuse pattern numbers).
-Pattern Manufacturers are FK related to prevent spelling differences that could improperly exclude records in search results.
-If pattern count > 0, separate pattern count and value totals will be displayed where system totals are displayed.
+  * (N) If pattern count > 0, separate pattern count and value totals will be displayed where system totals are displayed.
-* (N) Support for yardage: Quantity allows partial amounts.
-If total fabric yardage is > 0, separate yardage and value totals will be displayed where system totals are displayed.
+* (I) Support for yardage: Quantity allows partial amounts.
+  * (N) If total fabric yardage is > 0, separate yardage and value totals will be displayed where system totals are displayed.

 This app is built on the well-established and well-documented Django framework.
 If you're not sure how to do something, try checking the Django documentation pages first.